-At December 31, 2016, the Company had net operating loss carryforwards for federal income tax purposes of approximately \$193.2 million, which begin to expire in 2019 through 2036.
-As a result of the change in ownership which occurred pursuant to the May 2002 recapitalization, utilization of approximately \$4.9 million of the federal net operating loss carryforwards is limited to approximately \$0.7 million per year for the remaining life of the net operating losses.
-The Company had approximately \$172.6 million of net operating loss carryforwards for state income tax purposes, which expire in 2019 through 2036.
-Also at December 31, 2016, the Company had U.S. foreign tax credit carryforwards of approximately \$2.2 million and state tax credit carryforwards of approximately \$1.0 million.
-The Company had foreign net operating loss carryforwards of about \$168.3 million, \$84.1 million of which expire in 2017 through 2036 and \$84.2 million of which can be carried forward indefinitely.
-As of December 31, 2016, the Company had a valuation allowance of \$4.8 million due to uncertainties in respect to its ability to utilize its U.S. (federal and state) net operating loss and tax credit carryforwards before they expire.
-The Company also had a valuation allowance of \$15.4 million due to uncertainties in its ability to utilize foreign net operating loss carryforwards and other foreign deferred tax assets.
+At December 30, 2017, the Company had net operating loss carryforwards for federal income tax purposes of approximately \$138.2 million, which begin to expire in 2020 through 2036.
+As a result of the change in ownership which occurred pursuant to the May 2002 recapitalization, utilization of approximately \$2.1 million of the federal net operating loss carryforwards is limited to approximately \$0.7 million per year for the remaining life of the net operating losses.
+The Company had approximately \$203.9 million of net operating loss carryforwards for state income tax purposes, which expire in 2019 through 2036.
+The Company had foreign net operating loss carryforwards of about

+\$192.0 million, \$102.7 million of which expire in 2018 through 2037 and \$89.3 million of which can be carried forward indefinitely.
+Also at December 30, 2017, the Company had U.S. federal and state tax credit carryforwards of approximately \$1.4 million, and tax credit carryforwards with respect to its foreign tax jurisdictions of approximately \$5.6 million.
+As of December 30, 2017, the Company had a valuation allowance of \$2.8 million due to uncertainties in respect to its ability to utilize its U.S. (federal and state) net operating loss and tax credit carryforwards before they expire.
+The Company also had a valuation allowance of \$21.7 million due to uncertainties in its ability to utilize foreign net operating loss carryforwards, tax credit carryforwards and other foreign deferred tax assets.

-At December 31, 2016, the Company had unrecognized tax benefits of approximately \$4.7 million.
-An indemnity receivable of \$3.0 million has also been recorded in respect to the VION Acquisition.
-There was no material income statement activity in fiscal 2016 in respect to unrecognized tax benefits.
+At December 30, 2017, the Company had unrecognized tax benefits of approximately \$2.4 million.
+During fiscal 2017, the Company entered into a settlement agreement with the Darling Ingredients International business seller in which an indemnity receivable of \$3.0 million was collected and the Company generally accepted responsibility for any remaining tax liabilities in pre-acquisition tax years.
 All of the unrecognized tax benefits would favorably impact the Company's effective tax rate if recognized.
-The Company believes it is reasonably possible that unrecognized tax benefits could change by \$1.7 million in the next twelve months.
+The Company believes it is reasonably possible that unrecognized tax benefits could change by \$2.0 million in the next twelve months.
 The possible change in unrecognized tax benefits relates to the expiration of certain statutes of limitation and the possible settlement of an ongoing income tax audit.
 The Company recognizes accrued interest and penalties, as appropriate, related to unrecognized tax benefits as a component of income tax expense.
-As of December 31, 2016, interest and penalties related to unrecognized tax benefits were \$1.5 million.
-These interest and penalties related to the unrecognized tax benefits from the VION Acquisition and were primarily recorded in purchase accounting.
+As of December 30, 2017, interest and penalties related to unrecognized tax benefits were \$1.3 million.